 Norecopa strives for consensus between the stakeholders while advancing the Three Rs of Russell and Burch.

 Norecopa is a member of ecopa (European Consensus-Platform for Alternatives), hence the name. ecopa was founded following an initiative at the 3rd World Congress on Alternatives and Animal Use in Bologna in 1999, and supports National Consensus Platforms for the 3Rs which have representatives of all 4 stakeholders in their governing bodies.
-There are currently approx. 6 countries with platforms approved by ecopa.
+A list of the countries with platforms approved by ecopa can be viewed here.

 Norecopa has an activity plan, with the following aims:

 - to contribute to increased knowledge of